 State officials have authority to investigate serious accidents at carnivals and non-exempt permanent parks.
 Accidents at exempt facilities (large parks, trade shows) are not investigated by public safety authorities.

 Non-exempt parks and traveling carnivals are required by law to report ride-related death or injury requiring immediate transport to a medical facility.
 Exempt facilities (large parks and trade shows) are exempt from mandatory reporting.
-In 2001, Disney, Universal and Busch voluntarily agreed to report medical symptoms of patrons who die or are immediately admitted to the hospital after riding their thrill rides.
+In 2001, Disney, Universal and Busch voluntarily agreed to report medical symptoms of patrons who die or are immediately admitted to the hospital after riding their amusement rides.